-NOTE 2: Cause #15 and cause #12 differ in the fact that cause #12 does not trigger the UE to search for another allowed tracking area on the same PLMN.
+NOTE 2: Cause #15 and cause #12 differ in the fact that cause #12 does not trigger the UE to search for another allowed tracking area on the same PLMN or SNPN.

 Cause #27 – N1 mode not allowed

-This 5GMM cause is sent to the UE if it requests service, or if the network initiates a de-registration request, in a PLMN where the UE by subscription, is not allowed to operate in N1 mode.
+This 5GMM cause is sent to the UE if it requests service, or if the network initiates a de-registration request, in a PLMN or SNPN where the UE by subscription, is not allowed to operate in N1 mode.

 Cause #31 – Redirection to EPC required